Skip to Content

 Topic: Black Europe

-This course explores “Black Europe” as a historical phenomenon, a theoretical framework, and a set of artistic practices.
-We will engage with a series of creative and critical works that foreground Europe’s historical and contemporary entanglements with Africa and its diasporas, thereby challenging an understanding of Europe as a bounded, racially homogenous space.
+This seminar explores “Black Europe” as a historical phenomenon, a theoretical framework, and a set of artistic practices.
+We will engage with a series of creative and critical works that foreground Europe’s historical and contemporary entanglements with Africa and its diasporas.
+Reframing European history and culture from Black perspectives, these works challenge an understanding of Europe as a bounded, racially homogenous space.

-The interdisciplinary (or “ill-disciplined”) design of this course, which brings together literary studies, visual culture, and sound studies, is critical to its excavation of Black European cultural histories that have been occluded by more conventional disciplinary lenses.
-Reading across different media will help to expose the “bundles of silences” (Trouillot) surrounding the contributions of Black artists—especially Black women artists—to European art, literature, and music.
+The interdisciplinary design of this course is critical to its excavation of Black European cultural histories that have been occluded by more conventional disciplinary lenses.
+Reading across different media will help to expose the “bundles of silences” (Trouillot) surrounding the contributions of Black artists—especially Black women artists—to European literature, art history, and music.

 ENGL 5120W/4115E: Book Arts Workshop